asacolips/rapid-mockups-kss-node/README.md

 // Style guide: components.site-logo
 ```

-The magic that happens here are in the last two parts of the comment:  the markup and style guide sections.
 If you name your component markup files (the `.hbs` files mentioned earlier) with the same naming scheme as your style guide component, you can then render those components in other handlebars templates.
 We'll take a look at how to do that below in the *pages* section.

 #### Handlebars markup